LyricSantana/lyrics_macropad/README.md

 ## Features:
 - 5 Reprogrammable Keys
 - EC11 Rotary Encoder
-- 0.91" 128x32 OLED Display that can be used to display and static BMP photo!
+- 0.91" 128x32 OLED Display that can be used to display and static BMP image!

 ## CAD
 I used Autodesk Fusion 360 to create my case since that's what I already knew how to use!